 Woodrow Wilson was born in Virginia in 1856, the son of a Presbyterian minister.
 Wilson’s early years were affected by the horrors of war.
 His father used his church as a hospital for injured Confederate troops during the Civil War.

 Wilson graduated from Princeton, then referred to as the College of New Jersey, in 1879.
-He received a law degree from the University of Virginia Law School, He then earned a doctorate at Johns Hopkins University in 1886.
-He is the only U.S. president to have a Ph.D.
+He received a law degree from the University of Virginia Law School.
+He then earned a doctorate at Johns Hopkins University in 1886.
+Wilson is the only U.S. president to have a PhD.

 He taught at Bryn Mawr, Wesleyan, and Princeton.
-He was president of Princeton from 1902 to 1920.
+Wilson was president of Princeton from 1902 to 1910.
 He became nationally known for reforming education.

-This national reputation led some conservative Democrats to ask him to run for Governor of New Jersey in 1910.
+This national reputation led some conservative Democrats to ask Wilson to run for governor of New Jersey in 1910.
 In the campaign, he abandoned the conservative machine and switched to a progressive platform.

-He was nominated for president at the 1912 Democratic Convention.
-He campaigned for the “New Freedom” program.
-It advocated individualism and states’ rights.
+Wilson was nominated for president at the 1912 Democratic Convention.
+He campaigned for the “New Freedom” program, which advocated individualism and states’ rights.

 After Leaving Office

 While in office on September 25, 1919, Wilson suffered a stroke that left him almost blind and partially paralyzed.
-His impairment was kept from the public and his wife Edith fulfilled many of his duties.
+His impairment was kept from the public, and his wife, Edith, fulfilled many of his duties.
 Wilson’s stroke prevented him from accomplishing much after he left office.
 Although he was almost blind and remained partially paralyzed, Wilson fantasized about running for a third term in 1924 to seek a referendum from the American people on the League of Nations.
-He felt that, if he won, it would prove the American people supported a League of Nations.
+He felt that if he won, it would prove that the American people supported a League of Nations.

-In August 1923, he published a brief plea for a more enlightened foreign policy entitled “The Road Away from Revolution.”
+In August 1923, Wilson published a brief plea for a more enlightened foreign policy entitled “The Road Away From Revolution.”
 In November, he labored through a short Armistice Day address on a nationwide radio network, but he could not manage any real public role.
 He died quietly at his home on February 3, 1924.
-He is buried in the National Cathedral in Washington, D.C.
+Wilson is buried in the National Cathedral in Washington, D.C.